davemfish/fishbrain_query/readme.md

 #### `catches.csv` fields
 + centroid_x, centroid_y: the longitude and latitude of the center point of the grid cell used to collect this record.

-+id: a unique identifier for the "catch" or "post"
++ id: a unique identifier for the "catch" or "post"